cjrace/almostyellow/README.md

 npm run pretty-check # check format of all scripts but don't make changes
 ```

+### Pre-commit hooks

+[Husky](https://typicode.github.io/husky) is used to manage pre-commit hooks, currently this is used to enforce [Prettier](https://prettier.io/) formatting on all code.

 ### Handy scripts

 View other available commands using: